jfcalvo/jfcalvo.github.com/_posts/2013-08-22-some-useful-ruby-rails-gems.markdown

 ---
 type: post
 layout: default
-language: english
+title: Some useful Ruby/Rails Gems
 summary: A list of interesting and useful Ruby and Rails Gems.
-title: Some useful Ruby/Rails Gems
+language: english
 ---

-From time to time I found some really interesting Ruby/Rails Gems that make our daily work as developers easier.
+From time to time I find some really interesting Ruby/Rails Gems that make our daily work as developers easier.
 In this article I will talk about some of those Gems.

 ## Ruby Gems